 This was because at the sites characterised by less vigorous growth, vegetative growth stopped early with the onset of the hot summer temperatures.
 In individual years and parcels, after the first topping of the shoots, there was hardly any more regrowth recorded in the control variant.
 In the case of the "without lateral shoots" treatment, too, consistently smaller exposed leaf surface area was observed than in the control.
-However, this difference was usually only statistically relevant with the more vigorous vineyards planted with Chardonnay and Gewürztraminer; for Sauvignon and Ruländer, this was the case just once.
+However, this difference was usually only statistically relevant with the more vigorous vineyards planted with Chardonnay and Gewürztraminer; for Sauvignon and Ruländer, this was the case just tended to always be less than in the control, but it was not possible to statistically discriminate this.
+In contrast, in the "low leaf area" treatment, the weight of woody parts was significantly lower than in the control in most cases.